London Shakespeare Workout (LSW)

 well as early productions of TWELTH NIGHT and ANTONY & CLEOPATRA.

-Mens Colony in California
+programme at the California Mens Colony in

 about which a Los Angeles

-Times feature was written,
+Times feature was written plus

 photographs taken by the esteemed Georgia Oetker,